mckfarm/metagenomics/README.md

 ---
 ## Quest basics
 There are a few concepts and commands that are important to using Quest.

 **Command line**: Using Quest requires at least some basic knowledge of command line to log in, navigate the file system, and submit jobs, which can be intimidating if you haven't used it before.
 Luckily, there are a lot of resources for learning command line basics.
 RCS has a [helpful compilation](https://sites.northwestern.edu/researchcomputing/2020/03/20/online-learning-resources-command-line/) of basic to advanced command line resources.
 You will also go over some basic commands during the Quest orientation.

+**Interactive job**: Many simple tasks can be performed in a Quest interactive job.
+This allows you to reserve a specific amount of computing power and time to use while you're logged into a Quest terminal.
+You can execute commands and run programs within the basic Quest terminal.
+However, interactive jobs do not allow you to submit a script and let it run in the background while you work on something else.
+To start an interactive job, log into Quest and enter a submission command like this:
+`srun --account=p31378 --time=03:00:00 --partition=short --mem=4G --pty bash -l`
+More details about submitting interactive jobs are available [here](https://kb.northwestern.edu/page.php?id=69247).

-**Submitting jobs**: To submit a job, you need to have a bash file (just a text file with a .sh extension) with some information that gets sent to the scheduler, which directs your job to the correct nodes and puts your job into the queue based on priority.
+**Submitting batch jobs**: To submit a batch job, you need to have a bash file (just a text file with a .sh extension) with some information that gets sent to the scheduler, which directs your job to the correct nodes and puts your job into the queue based on priority.
 You can also submit an interactive job by simply submitting commands directly while logged into Quest, but it can be easy to lose your work and not be able to document or repeat your commands.
 The Quest knowledge base has a [helpful page](https://kb.northwestern.edu/page.php?id=69247) on submission scripts and the [bash folder](https://github.com/mckfarm/metagenomics/tree/master/bash) of this repo has many sample scripts to look over.
 There are a few key pieces that are required, as well as some optional lines that I recommend for every job submission:

 `#!/bin/bash` - needed for every submission to tell the scheduler that this is a bash job script
 `#SBATCH --job-name="job_name"` - the job name for your own reference